-Authentic Mexican food is tasty, and nobody can watch what and how much they are eating – especially during a holiday.
+Authentic Mexican food is tasty; nobody can watch what and how much they eat – especially during a holiday.

-If you are from Europe or the Americas, this is a bit of a risk because your stomach isn’t strong enough to stomach a lot of Mexican food.
+If you are from Europe or the Americas, this is a risk because your stomach isn’t strong enough to stomach a lot of Mexican food.

 Enter: Antacids.
-We also suggest you carry some Immodium, just in case you end up accidentally drinking not-so-good water.
+We also suggest you carry some Immodium in case you accidentally drink not-so-good water.

 More about Cancun